 Even if we are issued patents for our technologies, there is always a risk that third parties will submit prior art, or initiate opposition, derivation, reexamination, supplemental, examination, interference proceedings, post grant review or inter parties review proceedings to challenge the validity of one or more of our patents.
 These proceedings can result in the loss of patent claims.
-Even if we are successful in defending our patents during these proceedings, these proceedings could reduce the scope of, or invalidate, our patent rights, allow third parties to commercialize our technology or products and compete directly with us, or reduce our ability to manufacture or commercialize products.
+Even if we are successful in defending our patents during these proceedings, these procedures are time consuming and expensive and may have a negative impact on our results.
+An adverse determination in any such submission or proceeding could reduce the scope of, or invalidate, our patent rights, allow third parties to commercialize our technology or products and compete directly with us, or reduce our ability to manufacture or commercialize products.
 Furthermore, if the scope or strength of protection provided by our patents and patent applications is threatened, it could discourage companies from collaborating with us to license, develop or commercialize current or future products.
 The ownership of our proprietary rights could also be challenged.

 There is also a risk that third parties may challenge our existing patents in court or claim that we are infringing their patents or proprietary rights.
 We cannot assure you that the manufacture, use, sale, offer for sale, or importation of any of our products or current or future pipeline candidates will not infringe existing or future patents.
 Because we have not conducted a formal freedom to operate analysis for patents related to our products or pipeline candidates, we may not be aware of patents that have already been issued that a third-party might assert are infringed by one of our products or current or future pipeline candidates.
 Because patent applications can take many years to issue and may be confidential for eighteen months or more after filing, there also may be applications now pending of which we are unaware and which may later result in issued patents that we may infringe by commercializing any of our products or current or future pipeline candidates.
 Similarly, publication of discoveries in the scientific or patent literature often lags behind actual discoveries.
 We cannot be certain that we or our licensors were the first to invent, or the first to file, patent applications covering our products and candidates.
-We also may not know if our competitors filed patent applications for technology covered by our pending applications or if we were the first to invent, the technology that is the subject of our patent applications.
+We also may not know if our competitors filed patent applications for technology covered by our pending applications or if we were the first to invent the technology that is the subject of our patent applications.
 Competitors may have filed patent applications or received patents and may obtain additional patents and proprietary rights that block or compete with our patents.
 We could incur substantial costs in defending patent infringement suits or in filing suits against others to have their patents declared invalid or to claim infringement of our patents.
-It is also possible that we may be eavilable to us on acceptable terms, if at all.
-If we are unable to obtain required third-party licenses, we may be delayed in or prohibited from developing, manufacturing or selling products req
+It is also possible that we may be required to obtain licenses from third parties to avoid infringing third-party patents or other proprietary rights.
+We cannot be sure that such third-party licenses would be available to us on acc